Mini-IVF at a glance:

 Who should consider mini-IVF?

-Mini-IVF is an option for many women considering the IVF form of infertility treatment.
+Mini-IVF is an option for many women considering the IVF form of infertility treatment due to its safety and cost efficiency.
 But it is not advisable for all such women.
 Mini-IVF is especially beneficial for patients who meet the following criteria.

 Women who have diminished ovarian reserve